SmarterOps/MultiColor-Window/Readme.md

 │
-├── index.html        # Main HTML file containing the structure of the webpage ├── script.js         # JavaScript file with the logic for dynamic color changes ├── icons/
+├── index.html        # Main HTML file containing the structure of the webpage ├── script.js         # JavaScript file with the logic for dynamic color changes ├── colors.json       # JSON file containing an array of colors ├── icons/
 │   └── icon.png      # Favicon for the webpage
 └── README.md         # Documentation of the project